cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 NumberShark_en.chm HTML help archive for the NumberShark online help.
 GameData.txt .....
 First high-scores for the NumberShark game.

-script-en.pdf ....
+CT-Book-en.pdf ...
 A book (manual) on cryptography, prime numbers,
                    elementary number theory and the mathematics
                    behind certain algorithms. (xxx)